timmy2415/Scooter-Company-Project/README.md

 3) Build different types of visualizations using seaborn to easily analyze data trends
 4) Conduct a model building process using linear regression to predict daily scooter rentals.

-Refer to the Scooter_Rentals_Project.ipynb file to view the complete python script on Google Colab
+Refer to the "Scooter_Rentals_Project.ipynb" file to view the complete python script on Google Colab